Apagafuegos/Synapse/docs/TESTING_IMPLEMENTATION_PROMPT.md

 **LLM Prompt:**

 You are an expert Rust developer and testing specialist.
-Your task is to create a comprehensive unit and integration testing strategy and implementation for the `LogLens` monorepo project.
+Your task is to create a comprehensive unit and integration testing strategy and implementation for the `Synapse` monorepo project.

 **Project Context:**

-`LogLens` is a Rust-based application for log analysis.
+`Synapse` is a Rust-based application for log analysis.
 The project is structured as a monorepo with several crates, including `core` (the main logic), `cli`, `web`, and `mcp`.
 The core functionality, which must be the primary focus of testing, resides in `core/src/`.

 **Core Requirements:**